ceifa/steamworks.js/README.md

 $: npm i steamworks.js
 ```

-For the production build, copy the relevant distro files from `sdk/redistributable_bin/{YOUR_DISTRO}` into the root of your build.

 ### Electron

 Steamworks.js is a native module and cannot be used by default in the renderer process.
 To enable the usage of native modules on the renderer process, the following configurations should be made on `main.js`: